harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 "...every time we object to a thing being done by government, the socialists conclude that we object to its being done at all."

+May argue that liberty is the act of a man having the power to use and develop their faculties then it follows the state must provide what is necessary for that in order to ensure liberty.
+This begs the question, by what means is the state to grant this use over ones faculties?
+By restricting the use of another to their faculties of course!

 ## Definitions:
  - Origin of Property: A man living and satisfying his wants by the ceaseless application of [man's] faculties to natural resources.